Samsung/tizen-docs/docs/application/dotnet/guides/location/geofences.md

 -   Managing the geofence service

-    You can allow the user to [manage the geofence places and fences](#settings) through My Places application.
+    You can allow the user to [manage the geofence places and fences](#settings) through the My Places application.

 **Figure: Geofence architecture**